ElinaBoman/lucias_dog_walk_AB/README.md

   <img src="docs/calculate-exit.png" alt="Exit picture">
 </details>

-- Color terminal

-To make the program user friendly there is a color function that will randomly change the color of the text in the terminal.
-This is to make the program funnier to use.

 ### Future Features
 - This app should in the future have the abillity to add a new dog to the program
 - More styling should be added to text